dmz-madrid/rpi/dyndns/README.md

 # no-ip dynamic updater (ddupdate.sh)

-This shell script replaces the Dynamic Update Client (DUC) for noip.com: [No-IP DUC](https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client/ "Howto install DUC on Linux ")\
+This shell script replaces the Dynamic Update Client (DUC) for [No-IP](https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client/ "Howto install DUC on Linux ")\
 Based on ddnss.de [script](https://ddnss.de/info.php "CRON & Bash Script") and this repo from [theonemule](https://github.com/theonemule/no-ip)
 I wanted to use a simpler script(since the DUC from No-IP requires `make install` and edit config files) and just use a crontab to run it from time to time.